DeFUCC/hashkeys/README.md

-# hashkeys — Vue reactive auth and crypto
+# HashKeys — Vue reactive auth and cryptography

-Reactive Noble cryptography for local‑first apps and p2p identity. `hashkeys` exposes a single Vue 3 reactive object that runs all cryptography in a Web Worker and gives you a simple API for:
+Reactive Noble cryptography for local‑first apps and p2p identity. `hashkeys` exposes a single Vue 3 reactive object that runs all cryptography in a Web Worker and provides a simple API for:

 - Authentication from a passphrase or bech32 master key
 - Identity and public keys
 - Sign/verify
 - Symmetric and end‑to‑end encryption
 - HKDF key derivation
+- PassKeys (WebAuthn) helper flows
+- Session persistence

 ---